World's Strongest Tag Determination League: 2021

 The 2021 edition of the World Strongest Tag Determination League, featured 16 teams in 4 blocks, taking place from November 13 to December 5.

 2022

 The 2022 edition of the World's Strongest Tag Determination League reverts back to the single-block format featuring 8 teams.
 The tournament takes place from November 13 to December 7.
 The tournament features outside participants from New Japan Pro-Wrestling's Yuji Nagata and Big Japan Pro Wrestling's Takuya Nomura.
 On November 25, it was announced that Shotaro Ashino would be absent for the remainder of the tournament, due to injury, leading to him and Ryuki Honda to forfeit the remainder of their matches.

+2023

+The 2023 edition of the World's Strongest Tag Determination League featured one single block with 10 teams.
+The tournament took place from November 12 to December 6.
+The tournament featured outside participants from DDT Pro-Wrestling's Yukio Sakaguchi and Hideki Okatani, JTO's Ren Ayabe, IWRG's Galeno del Mal and Gleat's Hayato Tamura.

+2024

+The 2024 edition of the World Strongest Tag Determination League featured 14 teams in 2 blocks, taking place from November 9 to December 8.